superstrong/who-is-out/README.md

 ## Credits

-The foundation for this project was two old scripts cobbled together:
+The inspiration for this project was two old scripts cobbled together:

 - events.gs is based on [Google Apps Script Vacation Calendar](https://github.com/sobodda/Google-Apps-Script-Vacation-Calendar) by Stephanie Obodda
 - digest.gs is based on [Daily Digest](https://ctrlq.org/code/19961-google-calendar-agenda-email) by [Amit Agarwal](https://github.com/labnol)